d3scomp/NPRG014/README.md

 # Lessons

-## Lesson 1 - 1st October 2018
+## Lesson 1 - 5th October 2020
 ### Agenda
 * Language dynamism - typing, casting, object construction, method invocation
 * Functional programming in OO languages
 * Scripting

 ### Preparation
+* Bring your laptop to the lecture with the listed software pre-installed
-* Grab Groovy 2.5 from the groovy download page (http://groovy-lang.org/download.html)
+* Grab Groovy 3.0.x from the groovy download page (http://groovy-lang.org/download.html)
-* Install Java JDK (if you don't have it installed) from the Java download site
+* Install Java JDK 11 or higher (if you don't have it installed) from the Java download site
-* Checkout this repository to get all examples
+* Checkout this repository to get the source code of the examples and homework assignment that will be used during the lecture

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture1001/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture10005/exercises” folder
-* The homework is to be found at “lecture1001/homework”
+* The homework is to be found at “lecture10005/homework”
-* The “lecture1001/slides” holds the slides for the lecture
+* The “lecture10005/slides” holds the slides for the lecture

-## Lesson 2 - 8th October 2018
+## Lesson 2 - 12th October 2020
 ### Agenda

 * Dynamic meta-programming